moullas/MQTTPerformanceMon/README.md

 * Connects to WiFi
 * Initializes the screen
 * Subscribes to the MQTT broker
-* Decodes the invocoming message, if it's the JSON formatted message it displays it in 2 lines, or checks the payload is just "CLS" clears the screen
+* Decodes the incoming message, if it's the JSON formatted message it displays it in 2 lines, or checks if the payload is just "CLS" clears the screen
 * Provides status information back on the MQTT status topic with the NodeMCU runtime info

 A 1 second delay is included in the init.lua file that breaks script execution if the flash button is pressed.